dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 original parameter file, in addition to having a checker specific parameter.

-One point of confusion is that a checker workflow contains a validation tool/workflow.
+Recall that the checker workflow refers to the workflow that connects the original entry with the validation tool/workflow, so that it can be run as one workflow.
 The validation tool/workflow is what does the bulk of the validation.
 It is responsible for ensuring that the results of the original entry match expected results.

-The checker workflow refers to the workflow that connects the original entry with the validation tool/workflow, so that it can be run as one workflow.
+To restate: First, the original workflow is run on a known input.
+Then, a validation workflow runs on the outputs of the original workflow, and makes sure that they are valid.
+Typically this means comparing a known md5sum.

 Output of checker workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~